devisklm/DataScience/README.md

 # Data Science With Python
 # Online Payment Fraud Detection System
-Project Aim :-
- The project aims to build a Online Payment Fraud Detection Model.
+Project Aim :-The project aims to build a Online Payment Fraud Detection Model.
 I use the features and their labels as fraud or No fraud to detect if new transactions made by the customer are fraud are not.

 Input :- type,amount,Org_oldbalance,Dest_newbalance.
 Output :- Fraud or NoFraud

 Introduction:-
  Online payment systems has helped a lot in the ease of payments.
 But, at the same time, it increased in payment frauds.
 Online payment frauds can happen with anyone using any payment system, especially while making payments using a credit card.
 That is why detecting online payment fraud is very important for credit card companies to ensure that the customers are not getting charged for the products and services they never paid.

 About the Dataset:-
 For this task, I collected a dataset from Kaggle, which contains information about fraudulent transactions which can be used to detect fraud in online payments.
 Below are all